Disability signpost service

-Disability Registration cards are free.
-They are valid for life and are a quick and easy way of proving that you have a disability and need to use facilities provided for disabled people.
+Disability Registration cards are free and are valid for life.
+They are an easy way of proving you have a disability and need to use facilities provided for disabled people.

-From housing and employment to personal development and care, Enham delivers a wide range of essential services that provide choice and empower people to make their own decisions about their lives.
+From housing and employment to personal development and care, Enham delivers a wide range of essential services.
+They provide choice and empower people to make decisions about their own lives.

-Click here to see how Enham can help you.
+Visit the Enham Trust website to see how they can help you.